Skip to content

 • Help URI: A URL containing help articles on how to run the application.

-• Workload default prerun script: The default script to execute before the container scripts are run.
+• Workload default prerun script: Applies to batch workloads.
+The default script to execute before the container scripts are run.
 This can also be defined during the job submission process.

-• Workload default postrun script: The default script to execute after the container scripts are run.
+• Workload default postrun script: Applies to batch workloads.
+The default script to execute after the container scripts are run.
 This can also be defined during the job submission process.

-Click the ellipsis (…) button, and then select Add new container from the dropdown menu.
+Click the ellipsis (…) button and select Add new container from the dropdown.

 Fill in the container information parameters: